When I’m not being a hacker, I’m often a writer. Here are some

 How some friends and I restored the final version of Colossal

+Cave Adventure.
 With more general thoughts about restoring

 software Old Masters: reasons, goals, best practices.